Why is online safety an issue for schools?

 What can I expect from my employer?

-Your employer should have policies addressing various online safety issues including: IT acceptable usage (for staff and pupils), cyberbullying, sexting, and appropriate use of social media.
+Your employer should have policies addressing various online safety issues including: IT acceptable usage (for staff and pupils), cyberbullying, sexting and appropriate use of social media.
 They should be communicated to all staff, pupils and parents, and refer to other policies, such as pupil behaviour and safeguarding, where relevant.
-The policies should set out clear reporting procedures and who the lead is in the school on online safety, ie a member of the senior management team (SMT).
+The policies should set out clear reporting procedures and who in the school is the lead on online safety (i.e. a member of SMT).
 The policy should also list the potential sanctions that can be employed if there a breach of the policy, including for pupils, parents and staff.

 What support should schools provide pupils in relation to online safety?

-- Childnet International – offers advice for professionals on online safety issues affecting young people.
+Childnet International - Advice for professionals on online safety issues affecting young people.